 - Get an automatic swimming pool cleaner, the easiest way to vacuum, and you do not have to do it.
 There are many of them out on the market that you can choose based on your needs.

-3. Chemistry – the chemicals in the water is what keeps it clear and helps to avoid any algae formation, or to spread any other bacteria.
+The chemicals in the water is what keeps pool cleaning clear and helps to avoid any algae formation, or to spread any other bacteria.
 Is important to have a water test kit or strips in hand.
 What are the chemicals?

 - Acid – the measurement is pH; the level must be between 7.4 and 7.6